The Politician season 2: when will Netflix be released? - Mash Viral

 The second season follows Payton four years after the events of the first season when he runs against the complacent Democratic candidate Senator Standish (Judith Light) for the New York Senate.

-Alice has committed to running Payton’s campaign after she found out through Astrid that Standish is in a three-way marriage, a scandal that will affect her chances of being re-elected.
+Alice has committed to leading Payton’s campaign after she found out through Astrid that Standish had a three-way marriage, a scandal that will affect her chances of being re-elected.

 What they don’t know yet, however, is that the senator has committed to running for a vice president among a popular and handsome young Texas candidate.
 She also has many reasons to fight dirty …